janadamdam/202323190-janadamdam-assignment4/docs/technical-documentation.md

 ## Overview

-This project is an interactive portfolio website built using HTML, CSS, and JavaScript.
+This project is a complete personal portfolio web application built using HTML, CSS, and JavaScript.

-The goal is to present personal information and projects while improving user interaction through dynamic features.
+The goal is to present personal information and projects while providing an interactive and user-friendly experience.
+The application combines multiple features such as filtering, API integration, animations, and persistent data storage.

 ---

 ## Technologies Used

-- HTML for structure
+* HTML for structure
-- CSS for styling and layout
+* CSS for styling and responsive layout
-- JavaScript for interactivity
+* JavaScript for interactivity and logic
-- localStorage for saving user preferences
+* localStorage for saving user preferences
+* Pexels API for dynamic image content

 ---

 ## Project Structure

-assignment-3/
+assignment4/
 ├── index.html
 ├── css/
 │   └── styles.css